IBM/event-automation/_connectors/kc-source-saphana/index.md

 categories:
   - Databases
 ---
-SAP HANA source connector reads data from SAP HANA databases and pushes it to Kafka topics.
+The SAP HANA source connector reads data from SAP HANA databases and pushes it to Kafka topics.